lemire/FastBitSet.js/README.md

-c.difference(b); // from c, remove elements that are in b var su = c.union_size(b);// compute the size of the union (bitsets are unchanged) c.union(b); // c will contain all elements that are in c and b var out1 = c.new_union(b); // creates a new bitmap that contains everything in c and b var out2 = c.new_intersection(b); // creates a new bitmap that contains everything that is in both c and b var s1 = c.intersection_size(b);// compute the size of the intersection (bitsets are unchanged) var s3 = c.difference_size(b);// compute the size of the difference (bitsets are unchanged) c.intersection(b); // c will only contain elements that are in both c and b c = b.clone(); // create a (deep) copy of b and assign it to c. c.equals(b); // checks whether c and b are equal c.forEach(fnc); // execute fnc on each value stored in c c.trim(); // reduce the memory usage of the bitmap if possible, the content remains the same
+c.difference(b); // from c, remove elements that are in b var su = c.union_size(b);// compute the size of the union (bitsets are unchanged) c.union(b); // c will contain all elements that are in c and b var out1 = c.new_union(b); // creates a new bitmap that contains everything in c and b var out2 = c.new_intersection(b); // creates a new bitmap that contains everything that is in both c and b var s1 = c.intersection_size(b);// compute the size of the intersection (bitsets are unchanged) var s3 = c.difference_size(b);// compute the size of the difference (bitsets are unchanged) c.intersects(b); // return true if c intersects with b c.intersection(b); // c will only contain elements that are in both c and b c = b.clone(); // create a (deep) copy of b and assign it to c. c.equals(b); // checks whether c and b are equal c.forEach(fnc); // execute fnc on each value stored in c c.trim(); // reduce the memory usage of the bitmap if possible, the content remains the same
 ```

 If you are using node.js, you need to import the module: